 The Beijing document was also concerned with the positioning of women in media sites and centers that directly affect the media in terms of material creation or control in the media organization or establishment, and the constant and persistent urge to occupy sensitive and prestigious positions in the media to allow more opportunities for women to spread feminist thought and penetrate it within society.
-Despite the increasing number of women in the means of communication as news broadcasters and directors of political and awareness-raising programs, the media-making and decision-making affecting the media and its trends remains modest, and this explains the poor media handling of women's issues because they have not yet been able to reach positions that enable them to present their issues more deeply and more maturely.
+Despite the increasing number of women in the media-making and decision-making affecting the media and its trends remains modest, and this explains the poor media handling of women's issues because they have not yet been able to reach positions that enable them to present their issues more deeply and more maturely.
 This is expressed in the Beijing Declaration on lack of media opportunities, which it states through its slogan "Lifting forms of discrimination against women".